nikwek/Wix-golf/README.md

 ```

 ## Run the shell script:
-... frome within the directory you created:
+... from within the directory you created:
 ```./leaderboard.sh```